What Is White Asparagus?

 White asparagus is typically more expensive than green asparagus because it's only available a few weeks a year and the growing process requires special attention.
 That rarity translates to premium prices, but to some people, those sweet stalks are worth it.

 There are select growers that make fresh white asparagus available in the United States, but it's not as common as it is in Germany.
 Most of the white asparagus that you find online or in the grocery store is packaged in cans or jars.

 The nutritional value of white asparagus is not that different from green asparagus.
 Cooked white asparagus has about double the amount of vitamin C (18.18 mg per cup vs. 9.93 mg) and about half the amount of vitamin A (757.58 IU per cup vs. 1297.74 IU).

 The Scent of White Asparagus

 Green asparagus is notorious for changing the odor of urine–white asparagus has the same effect.
 Asparagusic acid is responsible for the odor.
 Only asparagus (white and green) contain asparagusic acid.
 When it goes through our digestive systems, it gets broken down into compounds that contain sulfur.
 It's the sulfur that stinks when it leaves the body.
 However, according to a study published in the BMJ, only some people with particular genes can smell it.

 Cooking White Asparagus

-Or, for an easy dip, stir together 3 tablespoons each nonfat plain Greek yogurt and low-fat mayonnaise with 2 teaspoons lemon juice, 1 tablespoon chopped fresh dill and a pinch of salt.
+For an easy dip, stir together 3 tablespoons each of nonfat plain Greek yogurt and low-fat mayonnaise with 2 teaspoons lemon juice, 1 tablespoon chopped fresh dill and a pinch of salt.